coraliemuller/metanetmap/docs/usage.rst

    The parameters ``file/path/to/output_conversion_datatable.tsv`` and ``file/path/to/complementary_datatable.tsv`` are optional.

-   - If ``file/path/to/output_conversion_datatable.tsv`` is empty, the file will be downloaded to the root directory. #TODO this is unclear, please clarify
+   - If the output argument **--out_db** is not provided, the output file ``file/path/to/output_conversion_datatable.tsv`` will be created by default in the current working directory.
-   - If ``file/path/to/complementary_datatable.tsv`` is empty, the step aiming at completing the conversion datatable with the user's additional mapping data will be ignored.
+   - If the argument **--compfiles** is not provided, the step for completing the conversion datatable with the user's additional mapping data ``file/path/to/complementary_datatable.tsv`` will be skipped.

    For the ``metanetx`` option, the ``-f`` argument specifies the input files.
    If not provided by the user, the default ``chem_prop`` and ``chem_xref`` files